Biography

 Frequently Asked Questions

-Motoi Oi was active born in 1950.
+Motoi Oi was active from 1910 to 2004.
 They were associated with the Contemporary Mokuhanga movement.

 Motoi Oi's work was shaped by the Contemporary Mokuhanga tradition in Japanese woodblock printmaking.
 Contemporary Mokuhanga: Contemporary mokuhanga (literally "wood-block print") encompasses artists working from approximately 1970 to the present who continue or reinvent traditional Japanese woodblock printing techniques.